 Students who do not have an acceptable score prior to taking their Preliminary Exam will be asked to leave the PhD program.
-They will have the option of leaving immediately with no degree or taking one additional semester to complete an NThMS degree.
+They will have the option of leaving immediately with no degree or taking one additional semester to complete a Non-Thesis MS degree.